gpstd/physically_sound_training_data/README.md

 # physically_sound_training_data
-Scripts and data for generation of physically sound training data
+Code and data for generation of physically sound training data